dotnet/source-build/Documentation/patching-guidelines.md

 This creates a Git commit with the patch contents, so you can easily amend a patch or create a new commit on top that you can be sure will apply cleanly.

-There is a method to create a series of patches based on a range of Git commits, but this is not usually useful for 6.0 main development.
-It is used in servicing to "freshen up" the sequence of patches (resolve conflicts) all at once.

 > Note: The VMR has all of the `src/SourceBuild/patches` applied.
 This is done as part of the [synchronization process](https://github.com/dotnet/arcade/blob/main/Documentation/UnifiedBuild/VMR-Design-And-Operation.md#source-build-patches).